 The required software must be copied to the NIM lpp_source resource that is being used for this OS image.
-The easiest way to do this is to use the "nim -o update" command nim -o update -a packages=all -a source=/tmp/images 61cosi lpp source
+The easiest way to do this is to use the "nim -o update" command.

 For example, assume all the required software has been copied and unwrapped in the /tmp/images directory and that the name of the NIM lpp_source resource is "61cosi_lpp_source".